 The School Bus Replacement Program was vital to the long-term success of transporting students to and from school.
-Not only is the program saving districts time and money, it is also helping reduce the total amount of emissions released into the environment.
-Natomas Unified is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
-Natomas Unified School District's next steps are to purchase more electric buses, go electric where possible and add electric vehicle charging stations.
+Not only is the program saving district's time and money, but it is also helping reduce the total amount of emissions released into the environment.
+Lynwood Unified School District is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
+Lynwood Unified School District's next steps are to continue to use our electric bus fleet of five buses to support our daily pupil transportation and expand in using the electric buses for short range field trips.
+Additionally, our expectation for future use of electric buses will be the improved long-range travel distance per upgraded battery charge and fast charging EV stations.
+Lynwood Unified School District will continue to work with Lion buses in resolving operational issues with electric bus dependability.
+Lynwood Unified School District will continue seeking grants that support electric or alternative fuel buses and replace our older buses that depend on fossil fuels.